What is your role at the GSSMC?

 I am a part time clinic physiotherapist and the lead physiotherapist for the Knee Interdisciplinary Team.
 I help run the Functional and Agility Strength Training (F.A.S.T.) knee programs at the Prevention and Return to Activity Centre (PRAC).

 What is your main area of practice?

-I have a special interest in running and knee injuries.
-I also have a special interest in injury prevention, strength and conditioning and return to sport.
+I have a special interest in knee injuries particularly anterior cruciate ligament (ACL) injuries.
+I am also interested in injury prevention, strength and conditioning and return to sport.